CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 Get the tools:
   * CMake from the official site - https://cmake.org/download/.
-  * Microsoft compiler - https://visualstudio.microsoft.com/downloads/?q=build+tools , choose "Build Tools for Visual Studio 2017".
+  * [Microsoft compiler](https://visualstudio.microsoft.com/downloads/?q=build+tools), choose "Build Tools for Visual Studio 2017".
 When installing, choose the "Visual C++ Build Tools" options.
     * Alternatively, you can download and install the complete Visual Studio, but that's not required.

 Get the required libraries: